GatorSense/HyperspectralAnalysisIntroduction/README.md

 # A (very) Brief Introduction to Hyperspectral Image Analysis
-Brief Introduction to Hyperspectral Image Analysis - presented using Jupyter Notebooks This introduction was presented at the Phenome Digital Phenotyping Workshop at Phenome 2018 (http://phenome2018.org) in Tucson, AZ on Saturday, February 14th.
+Brief Introduction to Hyperspectral Image Analysis.

+This introduction was presented at the Phenome Digital Phenotyping Workshop at Phenome 2018 (http://phenome2018.org) in Tucson, AZ on Saturday, February 14th.

 Authors: Taylor Glenn and Alina Zare